Please subscribe to our Youtube channel to get the latest updates.

 Recognizing & Reducing Caregiver Stress

-May 19, 2020.
-This education session helps caregivers to recognize the signs of stress and offers tips and strategies for reducing stress.
+February 1, 2022.
+Caring for and supporting someone living with dementia can be both rewarding and challenging.
+This education session helps care partners to recognize the signs of stress and offers helpful tips and strategies for reducing stress.

 Safety in the Home

 June 23, 2020.
 This presentation discusses important factors to consider when thinking about how to increase safety in the home and in the community for persons living with dementia.
 Living arrangements, physical space, physical health, driving and travel are all areas important to consider in an effort to keep the person living with dementia safe and supported.

 Tips & Strategies for Living Well with Dementia

 July 28, 2020.
 This session will explore various memory aids and strategies that can be helpful tools for living well, day to day, with dementia.

 Types of Dementia

 September 14, 2021.
 Did you know that there are many different causes of dementia, including both reversible and irreversible types?
 In this education session, we will explore some of the most common types of dementia, their warning signs and symptoms.

 Understanding & Addressing Late Day Restlessness, Repetition & Agitation

 July 14, 2020.
 This presentation provides insights into understanding Late Day Restlessness, Repetition and Agitation in persons living with dementia and offers some helpful tips and strategies for addressing and coping with these responsive behaviours.